Oracle Backend for Microservices and AI

 • Oracle DB : In this release there is one Oracle Database in which the configurations and schemas related to deployed services are stored.

-• platformServices : The list of Oracle Backend for Spring Boot and Microservices deployed services, like Grafana, Spring, Apache APISIX, Eureka and Jaeger.
+• platformServices : The list of Oracle Backend for Microservices and AI deployed services, like Grafana, Spring, Apache APISIX, Eureka and Jaeger.

 • oBaasConf : The list of keys defined by the applications, stored in the Oracle Database, that are provisioned and available to share configurations information among services in each application.